Gani-23/Vaultify/Readme.md

-© This respository is owned my Saiganesh Angadi under license of Opensource ©
+© This respository is owned my Saiganesh Angadi under license of MIT ©
 ## Terms and Conditions

 1. By accessing and using this repository, you agree to be bound by the following terms and conditions.